alexhuang91/sp12/hw2/README.md

 ###About the schema, Part I

-Peruse the schema for Part I, which is provided here (*TODO*).
+Peruse the schema for Part I, which is provided [here](https://github.com/cs186/sp12/blob/master/hw2/part1-schema.sql).
 You will see it is a bit more complicated than the examples in the book!
 Still, it is fairly simple.
 There are three main tables of "facts":

 The `faads_main` table stores information from the [Federal Assistance Awards Data System](http://www.census.gov/govs/www/faads.html), one row for every award granted.
 [Here's a note on that data](http://data.nicar.org/node/45):